navillasa/navillasa.github.io/_posts/2025-08-24-multi-cloud-llm-router-journey.md

 tags: [go, kubernetes, argocd, pulumi, aws, gcp, azure, llm, infrastructure]
 ---

-After successfully running a self-hosted mini LLM (gpt4all-j) on Hetzner, I found myself hungry for a bigger challenge.
-I wanted to combine several of my interests and learning goals into one ambitious project: running Kubernetes across all three major cloud providers, gaining more hands-on experience with ArgoCD, diving deeper into LLM hosting, and finally getting to work with Pulumi and Go (my absolute favorite programming language).
+After successfully running a self-hosted mini LLM (gpt4all-j) on Hetzner, I started looking for a bigger challenge.
+I wanted to combine several of my interests and learning goals into one ambitious project: running Kubernetes across all three major cloud providers, gaining more hands-on experience with ArgoCD, diving deeper into LLM hosting, and finally getting to work with Pulumi and Go (my favorite programming language).

-What started as a learning exercise is evolving into an ambitious multi-cloud LLM router that will automatically distribute requests to the cheapest available cluster across AWS, GCP, and Azure.
-Currently, I have the router working locally and the AWS infrastructure fully provisioned, with the remaining cloud deployments and full multi-cloud integration as the next major milestone.
+What started as a learning exercise evolved into an ambitious multi-cloud LLM router that automatically distributes requests to the cheapest available option – between external providers OpenAI, Claude, and Gemini, and self-hosted LLMs running in GKE, AKS, and EKS.

+Turns out an enterprise idea doesn't come with an enterprise budget – so as far as a live demo, I created a [simple dashboard](https://mini.multicloud.navillasa.dev) to demonstrate the routing logic and intended usage.

 ## The Problem: LLM Cost Optimization at Scale